Transfinite Version of Welter's Game: Introduction

 \subsection{Transfinite Welter's Game}

-In Transfinite version，the size of the belt of Welter's Game is extended into general ordinal numbers, but played with finite number of coins.
-The legal move is to move one coin toward the left (jumping is allowed), and you cannot place two or more coins on the same square as in the original Welter's Game.
+In Transfinite version, the size of the belt of Welter's Game is extended into general ordinal numbers, but played with finite number of coins.
+The legal move is to move one coin toward the left (jumping is allowed), and you cannot place two or more coins on the same square as in the original Welter's Game (see Fig.~\ref{fig:3}).
+We will define Welter function of a position of Transfinite Welter's Game.

 \begin{definition} Let $\alpha_1,\ldots,\alpha_n \in \mathcal{ON}$.
 Each $\alpha_i$ can be expressed as $\alpha_i=\omega \cdot \lambda_i+m_{i}$, where $\lambda_i \in \mathcal{ON}$ and $m_i \in \mathbb{N}_0$.
 Welter function in general ordinal numbers is defined as follows: